The Secrets Your Timesheets Are Keeping | Illustration by Lee Makatoa

 3. Business development (proposals, networking)

-Make a concerted effort to track these types of project phases for a month and you’ll be amazed at what you discover.
+Track these for a month and you’ll be surprised what you discover.

 The Bottom Line

-Time tracking shouldn’t be about micromanaging yourself, rather about making informed decisions about your business.
+Time tracking shouldn’t be about micromanaging yourself - it’s about making smarter decisions about your business.

 Want to raise your rates?
 You’ll have data to back it up.
 Want to fire a difficult client?
 You’ll know exactly how much they’re costing you.
 Want to work fewer hours for the same income?
 You’ll know which work to focus on.